schvetsov/WebScraper3/Readme.md

 and pastes it in the spreadsheet

 ### Installation Instructions
-This web scraper was written in Microsoft Excel 2016 edition, it has not been tested in older versions.<br/>
+This project was ritten in Microsoft Excel 2016 edition, it has not been tested in older versions.<br/>
-***This web scraper will only work in Windows, it will not work in iOS version of Excel due to missing object libraries
+It will not work in iOS version of Excel due to missing object libraries

 1. Open a blank Excel workbook
 2. Open the VBA editor, there are several ways to get to it:
-  a.
-Alt + F11
+    - Alt + F11
+    - Go to File > Options > Customize Ribbon
+        1. Click Developer check box
+        2. Click OK
-  b.
-File > Options > Customize Ribbon, click Developer check box.
-Click OK.
-Click Developer in your ribbon, and all the way on the left click the "Visual Basic" icon
+        3. Click Developer in your ribbon
+        4. All the way on the left click the "Visual Basic" icon
 3. In the VBA editor, go to Tools > References and make sure the following libraries are enabled:
   Visual Basic For Applications
   Microsoft Excel 16.0 Object Library